Best Overall Ski Gloves

 While all the models we tested are typically waterproof, they didn't all perform equally in real-world testing nor in our side-by-side bucket of water tests.
 We found the hardshell like design of the Arc'teryx Lithic (as well as models with extremely thoroughly treated leather like the Black Diamond Legend) performed best.

-finish closely behind the top competitors in the water resistance tests.
-Both proved to be incredibly weather resistant and performed fantastically in both the bucket of water test and in real world applications.
-Not far behind those two contenders are the Outdoor Research Olympus Sensor
+finished closely behind the top competitors in the water resistance tests.
+Both proved to be incredibly weather resistant and performed fantastically in both the bucket of water test and in real-world applications.
+Not far behind those two contenders is the Black Diamond Guide

 , along with the Hestra Army Leather Gore-Tex